View All

 Technical Data Analyst Interview Questions

-Technical questions assess your practical skills with tools like SQL, Excel, and data visualization platforms.
+Technical data analyst questions assess your practical skills with tools like SQL, Excel, and data visualization platforms.
 Being prepared to answer these questions will help show your technical proficiency and problem-solving abilities.

-Depending on the situation, one can either remove rows with too much missing data or use techniques like mean imputation to fill in the gaps for numerical fields.
+Depending on the situation, rows with too much missing data can be removed or techniques like mean imputation used to fill in the gaps for numerical fields.
 Managing missing data is crucial to maintaining accuracy.
-Common approaches include deletion, imputation, or using statistical methods.
+Common approaches include deletion, imputation, or statistical methods.

 Normalization organizes a database by splitting it into smaller, more manageable tables to reduce data redundancy and ensure consistency.
-It helps reduce redundancy and improve data integrity by structuring the database into related tables.
+By structuring the database into related tables, normalization in databases helps reduce redundancy and improve data integrity.

-9. Explain the process of feature engineering and why it's important in building machine learning models.
+10. Explain the process of feature engineering and why it is important in building machine learning models.

-Feature engineering is the process of transforming raw data into features that better represent the underlying patterns in a dataset, helping machine learning models to make accurate predictions.
-It’s a critical step for improving model performance.
+Feature engineering is the process of transforming raw data into features that better represent the underlying patterns in a dataset.
+This helps machine learning models make accurate predictions, and it’s a critical step in improving model performance.

 Feature engineering is crucial for preparing raw data into useful features that enhance model accuracy.
 It involves transforming, selecting, and processing data to improve machine learning model performance.